ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

    The list of network platforms that support Persistent Connection will increase over in each release.

+.. notes: Persistent Connections is for `cli` (ssh), not for API transports.

+   The Persistent Connection work added in Ansible 2.3 only applies to `cli transport`.
+It doesn't apply to APIs such as eos's eapi, nor nxos's nxapi.
+From Ansible 2.3 using CLI should be faster in most cases than using the API transport.
+Using CLI also allows you be benefit from using SSH Keys.

 Playbook Structure from 2.1 to 2.3
 ==================================